Samuel Dickstein: Congressional career

 In 1922, Dickstein was elected as a Democrat to the Sixty-eighth Congress, defeating Socialist incumbent Meyer London.
 He was reelected eleven times.
 He resigned from Congress on December 30, 1945.

-In 1930, Dickstein co-sponsored a bill in condemning religious persecution in the Soviet Union.
+In 1930, Dickstein co-sponsored a bill condemning religious persecution in the Soviet Union.

 Committee on Naturalization and Immigration

-By 1931, Dickstein was serving as Chairman on the Committee on Immigration and Naturalization (Seventy-second through Seventy-ninth Congresses).
-During his tenure, he became aware of the substantial number of foreigners legally and illegally entering and residing in the US, and the growing Anti-Semitism along with vast amounts of anti-Semitic literature being distributed in the country.
+By 1931, Dickstein was serving as chairman on the Committee on Immigration and Naturalization (Seventy-second through Seventy-ninth Congresses).
+During his tenure, he became aware of the substantial number of foreigners legally and illegally entering and residing in the US, and the growing antisemitism along with vast amounts of antisemitic literature being distributed in the country.
 This led him to investigate independently the activities of Nazi and other fascist groups in the U.S.

 In 1932, Dickstein joined forces with Martin Dies Jr. to outlaw membership in the Communist Party of the USA.

-In 1933, he called for congressional investigation into Anarchism, following the failed assassination attempt of U.S. President Franklin Delano Roosevelt by Giuseppe Zangara.
+In 1933, he called for congressional investigation into anarchism, following the failed assassination attempt of U.S. President Franklin Delano Roosevelt by Giuseppe Zangara.

-In 1939, Dickstein held hearings on a "Child Refugee Bill" AKA the "Wagner-Rogers Bill" to allow up to 10,000 children under age 14 into the United States during 1939–1940 in addition to normal German quotas.
+In 1939, Dickstein held hearings on a "Child Refugee Bill", also known as the "Wagner-Rogers Bill", to allow up to 10,000 children under age 14 into the United States during 1939–1940 in addition to normal German quotas.
 U.S. Secretary of State Cordell Hull opposed the measure, as did the American Legion, United Daughters of the Confederacy, the Society of Mayflower Descendants, and the Daughters of the American Revolution.
 The hearings made clear that the bill's purpose was to save German Jews from "annihilation... a complete pogrom."